 - When you achieve your goal, the current pain will no longer be on your mind.
 This means you'll have more mental energy to focus on other things.
 So: what will you think about, focus on, direct your energy to instead?

 - Now - set aside 2 minutes every morning to visualize your future self - the one who has achieved the goal.
 See her and feel what it's like to be her.
-The more you focus on where you are going, the more motivated you will stay to get there.
+The more you focus on where you are going, the more motivated you will be to get there.

 Cue the video